Rental Registration & Inspection Code

 - The Rental Registration and Inspection Ordinance requires landlords to register all rental housing units in Seattle, from single-family houses to large apartment buildings.

 - Exceptions to the registration requirement include commercial lodging, state-licensed facilities such as adult family homes, and housing owned by government groups or by housing authorities such as Seattle Housing Authority.
 See the ordinance for more detail.

-- Landlords must register their properties according to the following schedule:
+- Landlords must register their properties as soon as they have a tenant in the rental space.

 - Registrations must be renewed every 5 years.

 - The ordinance requires that all registered rental properties be inspected at least once every 10 years.

 - The owner must hire a qualified rental housing inspector or City inspector to do the inspections.

 This ordinance does not cover complaint-based enforcement of City housing standards.
 We will continue our complaint-based process for housing code violations.
 Our City housing and zoning inspectors will continue to enforce all housing code standards and other applicable codes.